 - Costs for help-wanted ads are a deductible business expense, but they are not considered marketing or advertising.

 - Donations to charities or non-profits are not a marketing or advertising expense.
 However, these expenses may be deductible in other areas of your business or personal tax return.
 Check with your accountant for further clarification.

 You can't deduct costs that are primarily personal or hobbies, even though they have some promotion value.
 For example, if your daughter is getting married and you invite some of your best clients to the wedding, you cannot deduct the wedding costs.
 You may not deduct costs of personal hobbies carried on with business associates.
 For example, if you and a client like to go to NASCAR events, you can't deduct these costs as marketing or advertising expenses.

 - You cannot deduct advertising expenses associated with research and development activities.

 - While you can deduct the cost of putting an advertisement for your business on your car (business or personal), you cannot deduct the cost of driving your car around town as an advertising expense.
 The IRS specifically discusses this subject, because it's misunderstood.

 - Advertising as an Indirect Political Contribution.
 You can't deduct the cost of advertising in any publication or website used by or for a political party or candidate.
 No political expenses are deductible for businesses.

-With any of these guidelines, you should check with your accountant to learn what tax deductions and filings for right for your business.
+With any of these guidelines, you should check with your accountant to learn what tax deductions and filings are right for your business.
 If you plan your budget a year ahead, you'll want to include marketing as a necessary operating expense that you can deduct from your taxes.
 This will help you get into the mindset of investing in marketing for your business this year and for each year to come.
 You'll find you reach your revenue goals faster and have more to deduct from your bottom line.

 Read more about which marketing and advertising expenses you can deduct in IRS Publication 535.